Chateau de la Garoupe

 The house was taken over by McLaren’s daughter Florence and her husband, Sir Henry Norman.
 Norman expanded the property and added an extra floor to the house.

-Today, the Château de la Garoupe is seized by the authorities
+The Château de la Garoupe was seized by the authorities

 In 1999, Chateau de la Garoup was bought by the wealthy Russian oligarch Boris Berezovsky for € 22 million.